mauriceri/tictactoe-console/README.md

-# tictactoe
+# TicTacToe
-A simple tictactoe Console game written in C for learning purpose.
+A simple TicTacToe console game written in C for learning purposes.